johngoldin/can_i_get_a_clean_project/content/blog/2019-04-11-working-with-new-haven-area-census-data-using-r/index.md

 is too small.
 The ACS5 will give you the results, but that doesn't mean you should be oblivious to whether a large MOE indicates a comparison you want to make is not valid.

 The table confirms that poverty is concentrated in the city.
-While `r nh_pct_families` of families of the 14 towns are in New Haven, `r nh_pct_poverty` of families below the poverty line are in New Haven.
+While 21% of families of the 14 towns are in New Haven, 57% of families below the poverty line are in New Haven.
 And some other tracts with elevated levels of poverty are in East Haven and West Haven adjacent to the city.